 What’s their cultural background?

-One feature of Google Analytics that probably isn’t being used enough is the behavioural analytics capabilities, which help you understand your audience on a deeper level.
-Google Analytics already offers you the demographic tools to understand your audience’s age, gender, location and language.
+One feature of Google Analytics that probably isn’t being used enough is the behavioral analytics capabilities, which help you understand your audience on a deeper level.
+Google Analytics already offers you the demographic tools to understand your audience’s age, gender, location, and language.
 From this information and using your own research, you can start to understand their challenges and concerns, such as estimating their household income based on local economic information.

 You can also use custom segments to gain more insights.
 In the Audience section, you can create custom segments to explore what broader interests your visitors have.
-For example, if your brand specialises in sportswear you can use custom audiences to understand whether your visitors are interested in endurance-type events or perhaps in health and wellbeing.
+For example, if your brand specializes in sportswear you can use custom audiences to understand whether your visitors are interested in endurance-type events or perhaps in health and wellbeing.

 Google Analytics is geared particularly towards targeting custom audiences with display advertising but this tool will also help you understand your visitors and their broader interests and world view.

 By identifying and defining a particular audience – perhaps Chinese rural women aged 25-34 who are interested in wellness – you can track how this segment is behaving on your website.
-You may find it helpful to combine this type of analysis with creating user personas for your website that will support you creating content aimed at this segment.
-Creating user personas for key behavioural segments really helps you to keep these types of visitor in mind as your site evolves, so you ensure their needs are always being met.
+You may find it helpful to combine this type of analysis with creating user personas for your website that will support you in creating content aimed at this segment.
+Creating user personas for key behavioral segments really helps you to keep these types of visitors in mind as your site evolves, so you ensure their needs are always being met.